 Keep in mind that it’s crucial your ceiling fan is installed correctly!
 You don’t want it to come crashing down—causing injury and destruction in your Florida home!

-Why Choose Hoffman Electrical for Ceiling Fan Installation?
+Why Choose Hoffman Electrical & A/C for Ceiling Fan Installation?

 - Up-front, fixed pricing